karknu/ouroboros-consensus/docs/website/docs/HardWonWisdom.md

 For the sake of simplicity, we take that same minimum to be the safe zone.
 As a result, the safe zone is equal to one _stability window_, which is `2k` slots for Byron and `3k/f` slots for every Shelley era.

-TODO I have always taken it for granted that the Header-Body Split requires that the transition cannot happen within the stability window.
-But I'm suddenly realizing that that's actually unnecessary.
-The only true requirement is that a ledger state contains enough information to validate at least `k+1` headers subsequent headers.
-You get the first header for free from simply ticking the ledger state, since there are no intervening blocks.
-The remaining `k` are directly ensured (definitionally) by the ledger rule's enforcement of the stability window, assuming there's no era transition during that stability window.
-Hence the current requirement.
+Warning.
+(Skip this on your first several reads of this section.)

+- Headers declare what era they are in.

-What I just realized is that the leader schedule of the next epoch should already be determined if this epoch ends within the stability window, _regardless_ of whether that epoch is in the next era.
+- The stake distribution of the next epoch is determined at least one stability window before it starts, regardless of whether that next epoch is in the next era.

-We can translate ledger views across era transitions, and so the epoch's leader schedule is sufficiently known, even if that is in the next era.
-Moreover, the _very_ mild assumption that every epoch contains more than one stability window ensures that the next era can't end before there are `k` headers.
+In conjunction, a header that satisifes its declared era's rules can be validated as such by some ledger state even if there is an era transition between the two.
+On the other hand, there is no guarantee that the ledger state the header actually extends is indeed in the era the header claims to be in; so it could satisfy the rules of its claimed era but still actually be an invalid header.
+Moreover, era transitions are theoretically not the only updates that affect the validity of headers.
+In particular, no part of the design beyond wise convention is preventing a so-called "intra-era" fork from influencing the header validity.

-TODOTODO What about the config file overrides that result in empty epochs?
+TODO What about the config file overrides that result in empty epochs?
 (
 I'm actually unsure how that's working now... does it only work if a whole prefix of the static era sequence is skipped?
 EG you can't skip only the 3rd era?